-Quebec City Region Hiking Trails Professional Review and Guide
+Quebec City Region Hiking Trails Professional Guide

 "Under the French Regime, Québec City was Canada’s major urban centre and the seat of colonial administration.
 To supply the city and its administration, farming began in the surrounding countryside in the middle of the 17th century.
 The region around the city was also the first area of the St. Lawrence Valley to acquire a rural population.
 As a result, the area contains traces of the earliest seigneuries granted in New France.